rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 A tree (T) allows to form a hierarchy of induced subtrees (Ht) such that the source tree can be recreated based on the relationships between its trees.
-That is, each tree is isomorphic to a hierarchy of subtrees.
+That is, each tree is isomorphic to a hierarchy of induced subtrees.
 Because of that, this isomorphism will be referred to as **the T-Ht isomorphism**.

 Note that, since the set of nodes of each induced subtree is equal to the scope of its root, the T-Ht isomorphism can be understood to be already covered by